 - What's New

 The Australian Anglers Association, (WA Division) runs the Western Australian State Dry Casting Championships each year.
-Members of Clubs affiliated with AAAWA are eligible to enter.
+Financial members of Clubs affiliated with AAAWA are eligible to enter.

 These Championships are run under the Association's Rules for the Dry Casting Competition, available from the Dry Casting Rules page.
 Simple diagrams of the rigs specified by the rules are also available on that Dry Casting Rules page.